ash-project/ash/usage-rules/actions.md

 - Use validations to validate changesets before execution
 - Prefer domain code interfaces to call actions instead of directly building queries/changesets and calling functions in the `Ash` module
 - A resource could be *only generic actions*.
 This can be useful when you are using a resource only to model behavior.
+- Instead of defining functions in the domain, you should be defining actions and exposing them through code interface calls in the domain.
+Use standard actions when they fit what you're doing and generic actions when you need arbitrary functionality.

 ## Error Handling